 24-7 Telcom, a subsidiary of West Wisconsin Telcom, was established to build fiber optic services to Menomonie and they are presently expanding their fiber optic network to the community of Rusk.

 24-7 & West Wisconsin Telcom are nationally recognized as a Smart Rural Community for its advanced broadband network and innovation in economic development, commerce, health care, public safety, education, agriculture and more.

-Fiber optics are long, thin strands of very pure glass about the diameter of a human hair.
-They are arranged in bundles called fiber optic cables and use light instead of electricity to carry a signal.
-The light signals represent data, which is capable of traveling at the speed of light.
+Fiber optics are long, thin strands of glass roughly the diameter of a human hair.
+They are arranged in bundles that create a fiber optic “cable” and use light instead of electricity to carry a signal.
+These light signals represent data, which is capable of traveling at the speed of light.
 Fast Fact: One bundle of fiber optic cable, not much thicker than a pencil, can carry ALL of the world’s current communications traffic.
 (Source: FTTH Council)

 Will installing Fiber Optics make my home more valuable?

 Fiber Broadband is the next generation utility.
 Being a part of a Fiber Smart Rural Community is a real selling point.
 A house is generally worth much more if it has access to a public street, water, and sewer services, public schools and other “utilities” than if it does not.
 24-7 & West Wisconsin Telcom is a small company with a big vision – to develop and maintain a fiber optic network that connects rural communities from the ground up.